Raccoon Trapping & Removal Services

 American Animal Control® LLC offers the most innovative raccoon removal techniques in the industry.
 Our techs have over 60 years of combined experience in raccoon removal, raccoon control, and raccoon trapping.

 Raccoons primarily move in low light condition.
-At night while you’re sleeping the masked bandits begin to seek out what kind of havoc they can do.
-Mostly looking for food, raccoons will eat almost anything including; worms, grubs, insects, fish, birds, frogs, eggs, mice, moles, rats, and even rabbits.
-We receive many calls a year from people with raccoons in their dumpster and or raccoons in garbage cans.
+At night while you're sleeping the masked bandits begin look for what kind of havoc they can create.
+Mostly looking for food, raccoons will eat almost anything.
+We receive many calls yearly from people with raccoons in their dumpster or raccoons in garbage cans.
 We also receive calls from people who have bird feeders in their yards.
-Although we all enjoy watching birds, bird feeders become magnets for every raccoon in the neighborhood.
+Although we all enjoy watching birds, bird feeders often become magnets for every raccoon in the neighborhood.

 Most raccoons like to build their dens up high in holes of trees.
 But more and more, raccoons are making their dens in attics of homes, chimneys, and outbuildings.
 They tear holes in roofs, rip open soffits, and cause hundreds and thousands of dollars in damage to homes every year.

 Raccoons mostly breed all through mid to late December, January, and February.
 Averaging 3-6 cubs per litter, these young may even breed the same year they are born.
 Sometimes returning back to the same attic or chimney they were born in.

 Raccoons will have their young in the spring.
 This is when most people will start hearing noises in their attics, noises in their chimneys, and even noises in their walls.

 Although raccoons appear to be "playful" or "cute", when cornered they are very aggressive.
 Raccoons are very strong, fast, and have razor sharp teeth and jaw strength that can crush bones.
 Raccoons can carry rabies.
 Raccoons also can have many other diseases as well as raccoon roundworm.